NuanBaobao/NuanBaobao.github.io/_pages/about.md

 **If you have any suggestions for cooperation in these filed, please feel free to contact me.**

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 Our work "[PerlDiff: Controllable Street View Synthesis Using Perspective-Layout Diffusion Models](https://arxiv.org/abs/2407.06109)" is published on Arxiv.
+- *2024.07*: &nbsp;🎉🎉 Our work "[PerlDiff: Controllable Street View Synthesis Using Perspective-Layout Diffusion Models](https://arxiv.org/abs/2407.06109)" is published on arXiv.

 # 📝 Publications